X

 • Online Tenant Portal - Procorem

-In 2024, Virginia Housing is transitioning our Tenant Portal to a new vendor, Procorem.
-Existing properties will be notified prior to when their data will be transitioned.
+In 2024, Virginia Housing transitioned our online Tenant Portal to a new vendor, Procorem.

 We appreciate your cooperation and our continued partnership in meeting the shared mission of providing affordable housing throughout Virginia.